Thursday, 26 December 2024

 Apple is re-evaluating its heavy spending on original content for Apple TV Plus, aiming for more sustainable budgeting amidst industry challenges.

-You might have noticed that has been pouring billions into its Hollywood projects.
-However, this hefty spending spree could soon end due to significant production losses affecting the broader streaming industry.
+You might have noticed that Apple has been pouring billions into its Hollywood projects.
+However, this hefty spending spree could soon end due to significant production losses affecting the broader industry.
 According to Bloomberg, Eddy Cue, Apple’s senior vice president of services, urges studio chiefs Zack Van Amburg and Jamie Erlicht to monitor project budgets closely.
 The goal?
 To make Apple TV Plus a more sustainable business venture.

 Big budget, low viewership